Kyly/intelliship-print-extension/README.md

 cd intelliship-print-extension/
 make
 ```
 Now that we have all that sorted we need to add the extension to firefox.
 Open firefox press `ctrl + shift + a` this will bring up _about:addons_ page.
 Navigate to `intelliship-print-extension/build/bin` in your file browser and
 drag `intelliPrintSetup-0.0.1.xpi` into the _about:addons_ page.
-Fallow the
+Follow the
 firefox dialogue.
 Once this is done you should see the Intelliship logo in the
 upper right hand side of your firefox navigation bar.

 #### Usage